 LOSS OF GOOD ACADEMIC STANDING FOR STATE FINANCIAL AID

 Students who have not fulfilled the chart requirements listed above in a term when they received a state grant or scholarship are not eligible for an award for the next semester.
-At the end of each semester the financial aid office will notify students who have been determined to be ineligible for state financial aid.
+At the end of each semester the Financial Services Office will notify students who have been determined to be ineligible for state financial aid.

 The satisfactory academic progress requirements for state aid may be waived for undue hardship based on: